 Habits are repeated acts that eventually become a lifestyle.
-There are good habits and ofcourse, bad ones.
+There are good habits and of course, bad ones.
 You know yourself too well.
 You fully understand the habits you need to let go and those healthy ones you need to adopt.
 So in your annual career progress stock take, lay it all bare and be objective.
 If there are habits hurting your career like procrastination, wasting time on distractions, habitual tardiness, among others, you need to drop them.
-Endeavour to retain habits that benefit your career and you as a person.
+Endeavor to retain habits that benefit your career and you as a person.

 What Was My Highest and Lowest Career Points in the Year?